 Internships provide an opportunity for graduate students to work closely with a professional gaining experience in a business or professional setting.
-Establishment of the intern's goals prior to participation in the internship will make the experience more meaningful and will help develop a stronger commitment from the supervisor and the student.
+Establishment of the intern's goals prior to participation in the internship will make the experience more meaningful and will help develop a stronger commitment from the supervisor/advisor and the student.

 2. Eligibility and prerequisites for the internship

 5. Procedure for selection of cooperating offices, agency or institution

 6. Due dates for final reports by agency and university supervisor/advisor.

 The university supervisor/advisor, agency supervisor and intern must discuss and develop the following in writing: